 Welcome to Music Literature.
-This is a course about listening to music with understanding.
+This is a college course about listening to music with understanding.
 You're already good at listening to music?
 Indeed, humans come fully equipped for this task but there are a few things you can do to improve your skills.
 And it's all about the understanding part.
 Don't worry, we'll work on the understanding part one step at a time throughout the semester.

 This Music Literature course focuses on Western art music created during the last one thousand years of European and American history.
 What most people call classical music.
 So no jazz, pop, folk or non-Western music.
 There are separate courses for those styles.
 One thousand years encompasses a lot of music so the material is distilled down to the most representative pieces from each era.
 There are six main stylistic eras for music:

 - Medieval (450-1450)